technmsg/blog/v2/content/2016/11/24/six-gadgets-2016.md

 <a href="https://www.amazon.com/dp/B00VW7U8X4//ref=as_li_ss_il?&linkCode=li2&tag=v2mdc-20&linkId=c2f71df167ab3058d2f873a59fad2b31" target="_blank"><img align="right" border="0" src="https://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00VW7U8X4&Format=_SL160_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=v2mdc-20" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=v2mdc-20&l=li2&o=1&a=B00VW7U8X4" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 Put 'em on, turn 'em on, and everything just disappears.
 Passengers talking, airline noise, all of it.
-Yes, they're expensive, but these headphons have changed the way I travel.
+Yes, they're expensive, but these headphones have changed the way I travel.
 If you find yourself on the road often, these are a luxury worth indulging in.

 I used to wear earplugs from takeoff to landing to protect my hearing, unless I was watching an in-flight movie in which case the volume would have to be loud enough to overcome to ambient noise.
 Now I typically watch downloaded Amazon Video content.
 With the ambient noise mostly eliminated, I don't need to crank the volume up to hear.